-This essay is part II of a three-part series on "Dawn of the Modern World".
-Read Part I, here.
-Part III, here.
+This essay is part II of a three-part series on “Dawn of the Modern World“.
+Read Part I, here, and part III, here.

 Just as conventional historiography has typically downplayed the ease with which the philosophical schools of late antiquity segued into the Church Fathers, so it has overplayed the disruption of Islam on seventh-century society.
 This is because the Arabs’ evangelism was achieved mainly via the sword, a novel means after Judaism’s tribal genesis and Christianity’s martyrs.